Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Methodology

+We cast the extraction of IT imprints as an image-to-image translation problem, and we apply convolutional neural networks to map \emph{inputs}, which are different combinations of unfiltered surface fields, to \emph{outputs}, which are the filtered IT signatures on SSH.
+In principle, we can also task our algorithm to learn IT signatures on other physical fields (e.g., on surface velocities); we stay focused on the IT in SSH as they are more relevant to SWOT's SSH observations.
 W22 employed a cGAN.
 Here we instead use a U-Net, which is simpler, more efficient, and---when trained properly---achieves comparable skill.
 The U-Net has a symmetric encoder–decoder structure with skip connections.
 Although the U-Net is widely used as a baseline in the literature \cite{azad2024medical}, W22 excluded it because early tests showed weak performance.
 We now understand that our previous failure with the U-Net was due to an inadequate design of the learning rate scheme in the training of U-Nets: the learning rate was kept constant, following the original work that first proposed the U-Net architecture \cite{ronneberger2015u}.
 In this work, we vary learning rates periodically with respect to number of epochs (number of iterations of datasets during training).
 The rationale is that a deep learning algorithm's training can be regarded as an optimization problem, with the loss function as the object to minimize.
-Small learning rates fine-tune the optimizer with higher accuracy and result in stabler convergence, but they slow the training, and may lead the optimizer to get trapped in local minima \cite{smith2017cyclical, liu2022super}.
-By periodically amplifying the learning rates, the optimizer is encouraged to escape local minima, while still achieving accuracy and convergence when the learning rates become small again \cite{loshchilov2016sgdr}.
-With a periodically varying learning rate, our U-Net can now perform similarly to the cGAN; subtle differences are discussed in \S \ref{sec:Unet:discussion}.
-The main results are run on a NVIDIA A100-SXM4-40GB GPU and take about 25 minutes to train the U-Net for 300 epochs.
-Convergence tends to happen around 150 epochs.
-The low computational cost of the U-Net allows us to more freely explore different combinations of input and outputs.
+Small learning rates \ch{make smaller parameter updates and can help refine the solution more gradually, but they slow the training and may cause the optimization to settle prematurely into poorer solutions} \cite{smith2017cyclical, liu2022super}.
+By periodically amplifying the learning rates, the \ch{optimization can move away from such poorer solutions, while the subsequent return to small learning rates allows further refinement \cite{loshchilov2016sgdr}}. \ch{Empirically, the periodically varying learning rate leads to much better performance than constant-learning-rate training in our experiments (Supporting Information Text S1 and Figure S1), allowing our U-Net to perform similarly to the cGAN;} subtle differences are discussed in \S \ref{sec:Unet:discussion}.
+The main results are run on a NVIDIA A100-SXM4-40GB GPU and take about 25 minutes to train the U-Net for 300 epochs\ch{, and the skill [mean $R^2$, to be defined in \S \ref{sec:capturedmissed}, expression \eqref{R2}] on the held-out testing data (to be described in \S \ref{subsec:inputoutput}) typically levels off at around 150 epochs.} The low computational cost of the U-Net allows us to more freely explore different combinations of input and outputs.